Philippines observes Christmas in wake of deadly typhoon | Science-Environment

 - Philippines

-“I refuse to believe that there's no Christmas spirit today among our people.
+"I refuse to believe that there's no Christmas spirit today among our people.
 They're conservative Catholics.
 But it's obviously very muted.
-There is overwhelming fear, there are no gifts, there were no Christmas Eve dinners, there is none of that today,” Yap told The Associated Press by cellphone.
-Yap said he was happy that many Filipinos could celebrate Christmas more safely after COVID-19 cases dropped, but he pleaded: “Please don't forget us.”
-In Manila, which was not hit by the typhoon, Filipino Catholics were relieved to be able to return to churches on Christmas on Saturday, although only a fraction were allowed inside and worshippers were required to wear masks and stand at a safe distance from each other.
+There is overwhelming fear, there are no gifts, there were no Christmas Eve dinners, there is none of that today," Yap told The Associated Press.
+Yap said he was happy that many Filipinos could celebrate Christmas more safely after COVID-19 cases dropped, but he pleaded: "Please don't forget us."
+In Manila, which was not hit by the typhoon, Filipino Catholics were relieved to be able to return to churches on Christmas, although only a fraction were allowed inside and worshippers were required to wear masks and stand at a safe distance from each other.

-Elsewhere in the region, Christmas celebrations were held amid varying levels of coronavirus-related restrictions.

-In South Korea, the toughest social distancing rules remained in place, requiring churches to accept a limited number of worshippers — 70 per cent of their seating capacity — and attendees had to be fully vaccinated.
+In South Korea, tough social distancing rules remained in place, requiring churches to allow only a limited number of worshippers — 70% of their seating capacity — and attendees had to be fully vaccinated.

-South Korea has been grappling with soaring COVID-19 infections and deaths since it significantly eased its virus curbs in early November as part of efforts to return to pre-pandemic normalcy.
+South Korea has been grappling with soaring infections and deaths since it significantly eased its virus curbs in early November as part of efforts to return to pre-pandemic normalcy.
 The country was eventually forced to restore its toughest distancing guidelines, such as a four-person limit on social gatherings and a 9 pm curfew for restaurants and cafes.
-The delta variant remains the country's dominant strain, but experts say the omicron variant could overtake it within one or two months.
-As of Saturday, South Korea had confirmed 343 omicron cases.

-New Zealanders celebrated Christmas in the warmth of mid-summer with few restrictions, in one of the few countries in the world largely untouched by the omicron variant.
+Christmas celebrations were subdued in much of India, with more decorations than crowds as people feared a new wave of the omicron variant potentially sweeping the country in the coming weeks.
+Authorities reintroduced nighttime curfews and restrictions on gatherings of more than five people in big cities like New Delhi and Mumbai.
+People attended midnight Mass in Mumbai and elsewhere but in smaller numbers.

-Ninety-five percent of adults in New Zealand have had at least one dose of the vaccine, making it one of the world's most vaccinated populations.
-The only omicron cases that have been found in New Zealand have been safely contained at the border.
+Christians comprise just over 2% of India's nearly 1.4 billion people.
+In New Zealand, where 95% of adults have had at least one dose of the vaccine, making it one of the world's most vaccinated populations, the only omicron cases that have been found have been safely contained at the border.

-As COVID-19 spread around the world the past two years, New Zealand used its isolation to its advantage.
-Border controls kept the worst of the virus at bay and by Christmas this year, New Zealand had recorded 50 deaths in a population of 5.5 million.
+As the pandemic spread around the world the past two years, New Zealand used its isolation to its advantage.
+Border controls kept the worst of the virus at bay.
+By Christmas this year, New Zealand had recorded 50 deaths in a population of 5.5 million.

-In August, New Zealand's largest city, Auckland, was thrust into lockdown for 188 days.
-At its peak, the delta-driven outbreak saw around 220 cases a day.
-Lately, the daily average has been around 50.

 But that success has come at a cost.
-There were empty chairs at some tables this holiday season because some New Zealanders living and working overseas were able to return home due to limits in the country's managed isolation and quarantine program.
+There were empty chairs at some tables this holiday season because some New Zealanders living and working overseas were not able to return home due to limits in the country's managed isolation and quarantine programme.

-The traditional dining tables of a northern winter — turkey and all the trimmings — are common in New Zealand.
+The traditional dining tables of a northern winter — turkey and all the trimmings — are common.
 But Kiwis also celebrate in an antipodean manner, with barbeques on beaches fringed by the native pohutukawa tree, which blooms only at Christmas.

 At New Zealand's Scott Base in Antarctica, some New Zealanders enjoyed a white Christmas.
 During summer on the frozen continent, the sun never dips below the horizon and in 24 hours of daylight the temperature hovers around 0 degrees Celsius (32 degrees Fahrenheit).